KAMIXlevrai/TOZ-bot/README.md

 link of bot : https://kamixlevrai.github.io/TOZ-bot/

-if you have a problem write (you have to write help twice because it's a command): help help
+if you find a bug please contact me in the discussions chanel